Partnering with AmeriCOM

 Partners in Optics Manufacturing

-- Joining the advisory board of the optics technician training programs in your region and provide the financial support needed to endow professorships, fund support staff, and offer scholarships to students.
+- Joining the advisory board of the optics technician training programs in your region and providing the financial support needed to endow professorships, fund support staff, and offer scholarships to students.

 - Identifying employees who can teach optics courses as adjunct teachers and lab support staff